Skip to content

 Businesses rely on time series data to answer critical questions that involve time.
 It’s essential for forecasting and understanding how different factors influence changes from one period to the next.
 By analyzing past patterns, you can anticipate future demand, which helps with everything from staffing schedules to supply chain management.
 For example, a restaurant might analyze daily customer traffic to optimize its inventory and reduce food waste.
 An ecommerce store could forecast sales for the next quarter to set realistic revenue goals and plan its marketing budget accordingly.
 It’s all about using historical data to build a more predictable future.

-Key terms you should know
+Key terms to know before you start

 As you get started with time series analysis in Python, you’ll come across some specific terms.
 Don’t worry, they’re more straightforward than they sound.
 A key concept is stationarity, which means the statistical properties of the data (like the average) don't change over time.
 Many models work best with stationary data.
 You’ll also hear about different forecasting models like Moving Average, Exponential Smoothing, and ARIMA.
 These are all different techniques for spotting patterns in your data and using them to predict future values.
 We’ll cover these in more detail later on.